 Here’s an example from my files as a reading tutor:

 An eighth grade boy, we’ll call “Jaden,” was experiencing intense frustration and a sense of failure with reading and spelling.
 His mom wrote this about his literacy experiences during his first assessment:

-“Jaden has struggled with both reading and spelling all of her school years.
-Reading in K and 1st grade was a horrible experience for both him and my husband and I. It was torture to try to help her with reading homework.
+“Jaden has struggled with both reading and spelling all of his school years.
+Reading in K and 1st grade was a horrible experience for both him and my husband and I. It was torture to try to help him with reading homework.
 He hated it and really struggled.

 Today, reading is still always a struggle.
 He often stumbles over words when reading aloud.
 He struggles with homework and asks for one-on-one help nightly.